garrettclockhart/Quantum_Supply_Sales_Analysis/README.md

 The full ERD of the sales dataset can be found [here.](https://github.com/user-attachments/assets/5f9ee2a7-9383-4618-80ba-45ff34bc1bb1)

-Cleaning of the dataset was required before analysis, you can view a changelog here(link).
+Cleaning of the dataset was required before analysis, you can view a change log here(link).

 # Sales Performance Summary

 ### Overall Trends
 - From 2019-2022, the company generated **$28M** from **108k total orders**, 2019 saw the lowest annual revenue at $3.8M with a peak annual revenue reaching **$10M** in 2020.

-- Annual Sales growth was highest between 2019 and 2020 at 163% (YoY) with 2021 to 2022 experiencing a 46% decrease in sales year over year.
+- Annually the largest sales growth occurred between 2019 and 2020 at **163% (YoY)** , while 2021 to 2022 experiencing a **46% decline** in sales year over year.

 ### Best-Selling Product/Region
 - **North America**, particularly the U.S., accounted for over **50% of revenue**, with **$14M in sales** from **50k orders**.